thecoshman/pir-8/ISA.md

 When dealing with the stack, a pair of registers will be moved to or from 'the stack' and the SP updated to reflect the changed address.
 The registers A and B are paired, as are the registers C and D.
 Effectively, the stack works on 16-bit values, but due to the 8-bit data bus it requires two transfers, though this is handled via the hardware/microcode.
-Although still two distinct bytes, the B and D registers should be considered the more significant byte whilst A and C registers the lesser; the more significant byte will be stored at the lower address in the stack, the pair of registers are big-endian.

 The Stack manipulation operations are of pattern `1111 10DR`.
 The D bit indicates the direction; 0 for PUSH and 1 for POP.